 Above: And yet the very formal Lime Walk, an avenue of pleached limes created by Harold, is one of the prettiest parts of the garden in spring.
 With its colorful bulb planting between uneven slabs, it is frolicsome, in the way that the unforgiving Yew Walk is not.
 Harold described it as his “life’s work.”

-Above: LIttle Virgin statue in the White Garden.
-Vita wore the trousers in this marriage.
-Having bought the property, Vita hoisted the Sackville flag and vetoed Harold's ideas when they didn't chime with hers.
-According to Sarah Raven, who is married to their grandson Adam Nicolson, Harold was almost like a paying guest, "though a very welcome one."
+Above: Vita wore the trousers in this marriage.
+Having bought the property, Vita hoisted the Sackville flag and vetoed Harold’s ideas when they didn’t chime with hers.
+According to Sarah Raven, who is married to their grandson Adam Nicolson, Harold was almost like a paying guest, “though a very welcome one.”
+Shown here: the statue of the Little Virgin in the White Garden.

 Above: Harold built the backbone of the garden.
 He created vistas and divisions and formality through his geometric layout.
 As outdoor architect, Nicholson designed new rooms from living walls of box and yew, added to the occasional remains of Elizabethan brick.
 He made sense of the layout of the ruined castle.